justcallmelarry/tron-simulator/README.md

 There are a few experimental settings to see if you should try scrying/maping for the second piece if you only have a tron piece and nothing else to do with your mana.

 ## Usage
+First install the requirements:
+`pip install -r requirements.txt`

+Then the simulator is run with the following options:
 ```
 $ python tron.py [otp] [number of emulated games]
 ```